cryogars/ice-road-copters/README.md

 ```
 $ python scripts/ice-road-pipeline.py <path-to-directory-of-laz-files> -e <path-to-user-supplied-reference-dem> -a <path-to-ASP-directory> -s <path-to-road-shapefile-to-clip-to> -b 3
 ```
 NOTE: this code assumes you are using a reference DEM (and other airborne lidar data) referenced to the WGS84 ellipsoid (EPSG:4326).
 If your reference DEM Coordinate Reference System (CRS) is orthometric (Geoid) you must set the `-g  True` flag.
 This prompts extraction of the CRS metadata and a subsequent coordinate transform.
 Users must supply a shape file clipped to the roadway through the domain.
-During co-registration, this code assumes  a buffer of 2.5 meters on either side of the centerline of the road (see buffer_meter variable in laz_align.py).
-TODO: turn this buffer_meter variable into a flag as well.
+During co-registration, this code assumes a buffered road area of 3 meters (1.5m on either side of the centerline of the road).
+This buffered road area can be modifed with `-b` flag.

 #### Flags